 Become a Partnered Site

-We offer a “train-the-trainer” approach with the assistance of an Outreach Facilitator specialized in risk factor management and program integration from the UOHI CardioPrevent Program.
+An Outreach Facilitator specialized in risk factor management and program integration from the UOHI CardioPrevent Program will support your site in the implementation of the CardioPrevent Program at your site.

 Phase 1: Introduction and Service Agreement